nwb-extensions/staged-extensions/ndx_pose/README.md

 [![PyPI version](https://badge.fury.io/py/ndx-pose.svg)](https://badge.fury.io/py/ndx-pose)

 ndx-pose is a standardized format for storing pose estimation data in NWB.
-It was developed initially to store the output of [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) in NWB, but is also designed to store the output of general pose estimation tools.
+It was developed initially to store the output of [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) in NWB, and is designed to store the output of general pose estimation tools.
 Please post an issue or PR to suggest or add support for your favorite pose estimation tool.